 Yes, and the relationship is clearer than many operators expect.
 Small forwarders often run on the thinnest margins because they lack the volume to negotiate strong carrier rates and the systems to capture every fee.
 Mid sized forwarders frequently improve once they add automation and analytics.
 The largest global forwarders, supported by scale, lane density, and disciplined technology, tend to post the healthiest net margins, often in the 5 to 8 percent range.

 Size alone is not the cause, though.
 The real driver is operating leverage: the ability to handle more shipments without proportionally more cost.
 A disciplined small forwarder with strong rate management and automation can outperform a larger but loosely run competitor.
-Capacity matters more than headcount.
+Capacity matters more than headcount, and revenue per employee is the metric that reveals it earliest.

 Thin margins reward forwarders who capture every fee and automate every workflow.
 See how GoFreight runs quoting, operations, billing, and analytics on one cloud platform.

-Request a GoFreight Demo →The average net profit margin for US freight forwarding and customs brokerage services is roughly 3 to 4 percent, based on IBISWorld industry data.
+Request a GoFreight Demo →The average net profit margin for US freight forwarding and customs brokerage services is roughly 3 to 4 percent, with a median near 2.9 percent (IBISWorld).
 That means for every 100 dollars in revenue, the average forwarder keeps around 3 to 4 dollars as profit after all costs.
-Actual results vary widely by company size, service mix, and trade lane.
+The averages have been broadly stable, but 2024 and 2025 pushed many mid market forwarders toward the lower end of that band as digital pricing pressure and mandatory tech spend hit the operating line.

 The median net profit margin for freight forwarding and customs brokerage in the US is around 2.9 percent.
 The median is slightly lower than the average because a small number of very large, highly profitable forwarders pull the average upward, while the typical midpoint forwarder operates closer to 2.9 percent.